pkthom/guide-aws-rke2-ha/README.md

 Your RKE2 cluster is now ready to use.

-# Section 3: Deploy NGINX Ingress Controller
+# Section 3: Deploy a Test Nginx

 ### Install Amazon Cloud Provider